 Paul’s split-ranch sits on a 1/3-acre property in a tree-lined neighborhood.
-When the house was built in the 1972, proper landscape grading ensured that rainwater would flow out of the back yard.
-Water would flow from a channel in an easement that ran along the property into a culvert in the back and then to a drainage pipe.
+When the house was built in the 1972, rainwater would flow out of the back yard.
+Proper landscape grading enabled the water to flow from a channel in an easement that ran along the property into a culvert in the back and then to a drainage pipe.

 About five years ago, the town dug up the channel to replace a sewer pipe.
 The result?
 According to Paul, snow melt and rainwater no longer drain out of his back yard.
 Instead it accumulates, creating large puddles through the late winter and spring months.